hashicorp/vault/website/source/api/auth/aws/index.html.md

 Registers a role in the method.
 Only those instances or principals which are using the role registered using this endpoint, will be able to perform the login operation.
-Contraints can be specified on the role, that are applied on the instances or principals attempting to login.
+Constraints can be specified on the role, that are applied on the instances or principals attempting to login.
 At least one constraint must be specified on the role.
 The available constraints you can choose are dependent on the `auth_type` of the role and, if the